stakwork/sphinx-key/sphinx-key/README.md

 - `cd tiny-esp32`
 - `cargo build`
 - Once the build is complete, run `ls /dev/tty.*` and note the files you see in that directory.
-- Plug in the ESP32-C3 dev board to your computer via Micro-USB, and again run `ls /dev/tty.*`.
+- Plug in the ESP32-C3 dev board to your computer via data-enabled micro-USB, and again run `ls /dev/tty.*`.
 A new file should now appear, similar to this one `/dev/tty.usbserial-1420`
 - Run `export FLASHPORT=[full file path noted in the previous step]`.
 In my case: `export FLASHPORT=/dev/tty.usbserial-1420`
 - Now with the ESP32 dev board still plugged in, run:
 ```